How Long Does a Federal Background Check Take? View the Full Timeline

 Level 6SF85P, SF85P-S, SF864-8 MonthsTimes will vary based on the type of level 6 – Public Trust, National Security, Public Trust Duties

-How Long Does It Take For A Federal Background Check To Clear
+How Long Does It Take for a Federal Background Check To Clear?

 So exactly how long does a federal background check take?
 It depends on the job and the kind of check.
 A background check for a federal job will take the longest to clear.
 As discussed above, jobs that require a certain security clearance will take up to 8 months to complete and other issues like background checks being backlogged at the federal level can cause the process to take even longer.